Issues Common in Felony and Misdemeanor Appeals

 Here are some examples of common appellate issues:

 Incorrect Evidentiary Ruling – If a defense lawyer files a motion to exclude or admit contested evidence, the court may have to hold an evidentiary hearing.
 Trial court judges tend to bend over backward to help police and prosecutors in court, and this can lead to an incorrect evidentiary ruling.
 Whether or not evidence can be admitted in court is based on the California Evidence Code.
-Your attorney may argue on appeal that evidence was admitted at trial that should have been excluded.
+On appeal, your attorney may argue that evidence was admitted at trial that should have been excluded.
 If the issue is reversed on appeal, the charges may be dismissed, or the defendant may get a new trial.

 Insufficient Evidence – At trial, the prosecutor must prove each element of the offense beyond a reasonable doubt.
 Despite this heavy burden, juries sometimes make mistakes and convict even though the evidence was weak or lacking.
 If the evidence was sufficiently insufficient, an appellate court could reverse the defendant’s conviction.

 Prosecutorial Misconduct – As legal professionals, prosecutors are bound by law and professional ethics.
 Under the Michigan Rules of Professional Conduct, a prosecutor should seek justice, not convictions.
 Prosecutor’s who cross the line and act unethically at trial can jeopardize the outcome of a trial.
 If a defendant is convicted and the prosecutor engaged in misconduct, the defendant can raise the issue on appeal.
 Although appellate courts frequently cite instances of prosecutorial misconduct, prosecutors’ trial missteps rarely are sufficient issues on appeal in Michigan to result in a conviction reversal.